Illinois Metropolitan Investment Fund

 - Interest-bearing savings accounts, interest-bearing certificate of deposit or interest-bearing time deposits, or any other investments constituting direct obligations of any bank as defined by the Illinois Banking Act.

-- Money market mutual funds registered under the Investment Company Act of 1940, provided that the portfolio of any such money market mutual fund is limited to obligations of the U.S. Treasury and its agencies as defined by Illinois law.
+- Money market mutual funds registered under the Investment Company Act of 1940, provided that these are government money market mutual funds as defined in this act.

 All Convenience Series deposits, above amounts insured by the Federal Deposit Insurance Corporation, will be collateralized.
 Acceptable collateral are pledges of securities listed in Section 9.0, and Federal Home Loan Bank Letters of Credit.
 If the collateral is in the form of pledge securities, the market value of the collateral must be at least 105% of the value of the deposits secured.
 The collateralizing financial institution will monitor the collateral on, at least, a daily basis, and make adjustments as necessary, subject to IMET approval.
 If the collateral is in the form of a Letter of Credit of a Federal Home Loan Bank, the amount of collateral must be no less than the value of the deposits and accrued interest secured.

 13.0 Safekeeping and Custody

 Securities purchased for the Convenience Series, will be delivered against payment and held in a custodial safekeeping account with an independent third-party custodian.
 The custodian will be designated by the Board, evidenced by a safekeeping agreement, and all transactions will be evidenced by safekeeping receipts or confirmations.